 Now I said this was our favorite type of kitchen remodel.
 That’s not because it costs the most.
 Remember, I said it is also the scenario when a Design Build firm is the most cost-effective.
 It’s because we get to problem solve.
 Solving puzzles is one of my father’s and my favorite pastimes.
 We get to figure out how to fit a pantry, island, double ovens, and a full dining table into your kitchen.
 Well, maybe not all of that.
 Everyone wants something different in their kitchen, and that is what makes the puzzle so much fun.
 The reason it is cost-effective to work with a Design Build firm is that we generally have lower upfront design costs.
 That means we can explore more options and what-ifs for less money.
 Solving the puzzle is much faster when you know both the builder and designer.

 A kitchen addition goes beyond the scope of your average kitchen remodel.
 It goes beyond what I am going to talk about in this post.
-To learn more about kitchen additions, you can visit our Additions Gallery.
+To learn more about kitchen additions, you can visit our kitchen remodeling page.

 A permit is required for your kitchen remodel.
 You may be thinking, “Do I really need this?”
 You do.